Skip to contents

 Value

 A data frame with one row per variable and columns: variable, ame, std.error, ci.lower, ci.upper, model, type, and n.
+The returned object has class "brs_marginaleffects" and attributes with analysis metadata.

 Details